SichongP/2021-03-22-genentech-online/index.md

 during the workshop.
 {% endcomment %}

+For this workshop, you will need the following software:

+- A spreadsheet program (MS Excel, Libreoffice, etc)
+- OpenRefine
+- R
+- Rstudio

+Alternatively, you can also use [Rstudio Cloud](https://rstudio.cloud/project/1167280) if you are experiencing difficulties with R or Rstudio on your computer.
+However, we still recommend you running R/Rstudio locally whenever possible so that you can get a better understanding of how to use R.

+You will **NOT** need SQLite Browser for this workshop.

 {% if site.carpentry == "swc" %}
 {% include swc/setup.html %}
 {% elsif site.carpentry == "dc" %}